 Fun on a Budget

-Decorating a gender-neutral bedroom – or any bedroom, for that matter – doesn’t have to break the budget.
+Decorating a gender-neutral bedroom—or any bedroom, for that matter—doesn’t have to break the budget.
 In fact, you can easily create a room your child will love without spending much more than a few dollars and a bit of elbow grease.
 Case in point: the bedroom shown here.
-Painting is an easy DIY just about anyone can master.
-A simple theme requires little more than a cute wall decal, a few inexpensive pieces of artwork, and a small collection of beloved stuffed animals.
+Painting is an easy DIY project that just about anyone can master.
+A simple theme requires little more than a creative wall treatment, a few inexpensive pieces of artwork, and a small collection of beloved toys.